 Post hoc tests control the experiment-wise error rate by reducing the statistical power of the comparisons.

 Here’s how that works and what it means for your study.

-To obtain a lower family error rate, the procedures must lower the significance level for all individual comparisons.
+To obtain the family error rate you specify, post hoc procedures must lower the significance level for all individual comparisons.
 For example, to end up with a family error rate of 5% for a set of comparisons, the procedure uses an even lower individual significance level.

-As the number of comparisons increases, the post hoc analysis is forced to lower the individual significance level even further.
+As the number of comparisons increases, the post hoc analysis must lower the individual significance level even further.
 For our six comparisons, Tukey’s method uses an individual significance level of approximately 0.011 to produce the family-wise error rate of 0.05.
 If our ANOVA required more comparisons, it would be even lower.